datacute/Tiny4kOLED/README.md

   - UTF-8 encoded strings.
   - Printing double size text, with and without smoothing.
   - Option to reduce memory usage if print functions are not required.
+- v2.1 Added support for a user callback function to combine images.
+See the BatteryMonitor example.

 ## Online Simulator